 The Boston Globe

-The picture accompanied a recent article in the Boston Globe that reports a cable TV ad campaign against falling-down pants.
+A recent article in the Boston Globe reports a TV ad campaign against falling-down pants.

 Fashion trends can be hard to understand, and this one certainly is.
 I've often wondered how wearers ensure their pants won't fall down entirely.
 I've never seen any of these slaves of fashion hitch up his pants.
 Unless they do it surreptitiously.